 Recommendations for Conn. ports released

-The maritime industry in Connecticut fuels tens of thousands of jobs and $5 billion in economic activity, according to the Department of Transportation.
+State officials say Connecticut's maritime sector is responsible for tens of thousands of jobs and $5 billion in economic activity.